Do Bidets Waste Water?

 Note: Some toilet paper may still be required for drying oneself after using a bidet, but only a small amount.
 Bidets with an air-dry feature can completely cut out the need for toilet paper.

 In summary, the bidet uses as much water to wash your rear as you use to wash your hands – plus a few gallons to flush the toilet.
 Using a Bio Bidet toilet is more environmentally friendly because they require less water than most toilets and lessen our reliance on toilet paper, which wastes tons on water in the manufacturing process.
 And if you have an air-dry bidet you may not need toilet paper at all!
-If you have any questions, use the chat feature on our website or send us a message on social media.
-We’re on Facebook, Instagram and Twitter.
+If you have any questions, you can email us at support@biobidet.com and get in touch with a Bio Bidet professional.

 Looking for your next bathroom read?
 Get exclusive discounts, bidet news, and promotions delivered to your inbox!
 Sign up for our newsletter!